-A. Victims of ministerial sexual misconduct frequently feel deep shame or selfcondemnation.
+A. Victims of ministerial sexual misconduct often feel deep shame or self-condemnation.
 They may fear not being believed or fear being blamed by Church officials or members.
 Many times they desire to protect the abuser or the Church from scandal, or may not even realize that the way they were treated was abusive.
 Sadly, victims can experience a crisis of faith and even leave the Church altogether.

-"We will implement in every respect the American Catholic Bishops' The National Charter for the Protection of Children and Young People and our own diocesan policies for the prevention of the abuse of children and young people."

-The Covenant With the Faithful, Jan.
-2004
+"We will implement in every respect the American Catholic Bishops' The National Charter for the Protection of Children and Young People and our won diocesan policies for the prevention of the abuse of children and young people." - The Covenant with the Faithful, January 2004 -

-If you have any questions or concerns please contact the Director of the Office of Child and Youth Protection at 714-282-3125
+If you have any questions or concerns, please contact the Director for the Office of Child and Youth Protection at 714-282-3125.